LWilfart/Bank-Customer-Churn/README.md

 You can check my jupiter notebook for more details of my work

 ### WEB APP
-You can view the web app at https://client-churn-webapp.onrender.com
+You can view the web app at https://client-churn-webapp.onrender.com (due to render **it can take 2 min to load the page** but then it is smooth, I used render because it's simple to use and free)